Elsharqawy50/guess-the-number-game/README.md

-# Guess The Number Name
+# Guess The Number Game
 a game is created using (HTML - CSS - JavaScript)